 "فإنَّ تَسوِيَةَ الصُّفُوفِ مِن إِقَامة الصَّلاةِ" (رواية البخاري ، رياض الصالحين رقم 1087).

-Hadith (sayings of the Prophet, pbbuh) about not leaving gaps between worshippers when they stand for the collective prayer (Riyadh Al-Sali'heen: 1096 and 1091):.
+The following two ‘Hadiths (sayings of the Prophet, pbbuh) are about leaving no gaps between worshippers when they stand in lines for the collective prayer (Riyadh Al-Sali'heen: 1096 and 1091).

 وعَنْ أَبي هُريرةَ ، رضِيَ اللَّه عنْهُ ، قَالَ: قالَ رسولُ اللَّهِ ، صَلّى اللهُ عَلَيْهِ وسَلَّم: